telegex/telegex/README.md

 Telegex is not only a client for Bot API, but also a framework for building bots.
 It provides convenient support for receiving updates and implements an advanced processing model based on "chains".

 >The section regarding chains currently has no documentation available.
+Join the group, communicate about Elixir and bot development: [@elixir_telegex](https://t.me/elixir_telegex)

 ## Installation